Chapter 9. Connection Points

 You also need to update the interface map so

-responds to IProvideClassInfo
+that QueryInterface responds to IProvideClassInfo and IProvideClassInfo2.

 1BEGIN_COM_MAP(CDemagogue)